Timeline: Disasters to hit Indonesia since 2004

+At least 217 people were missing on Sunday, after an overcrowded boat packed with illegal immigrants heading for Australia sank in heavy seas off the coast of Java in Indonesia, authorities said.

-Following is a look at some the major disasters, man-made and natural, to hit Indonesia since the Asian tsunami of 2004 as a 8.7 magnitude earthquake struck off the coast of Indonesia on Wednesday.
+Following are some the major disasters, man-made and natural, to hit Indonesia since the Asian tsunami of 2004:

-December 26, 2004 - More than 170,000 people are killed or listed missing after a 9.1 magnitude earthquake off Indonesia's Aceh province on Sumatra island triggers a tsunami.
+December 26, 2004 - More than 170,000 people are killed or listed missing after a 9.15 magnitude earthquake off Indonesia's Aceh province on Sumatra triggers a tsunami.
 The toll in affected Indian Ocean countries reaches 230,000 dead.

-March 28, 2005 - A magnitude 8.6 quake off Sumatra was estimated to have killed 1,300 people, many on Nias island off Sumatra's west coast.

 September 5, 2005 - Airliner operated by domestic carrier Mandala Airlines crashes in a residential area of Indonesia's third-biggest city, Medan, killing 102 aboard and 47 residents in an inferno on the ground.